ceca24/regex-explainer/README.md

 ### Bracket Expressions

-Bracket Expressions are used to define a set of characters that are allowed to be used in the regex.
+Bracket Expressions are used to define a set of characters that are allowed to be used in the regex within the square brackets "[]".
 In the above example, the first grouping construct is defined by the bracket expression "a-z0-9_\.-".
 This means that the first grouping construct can only contain lowercase letters, numbers, underscores, periods, and hyphens.
 The second grouping construct is defined by the bracket expression "a-z0-9\.-".
 This means that the second grouping construct can only contain lowercase letters, numbers, periods, and hyphens.
 The third grouping construct is defined by the bracket expression "a-z\."
 This means that the third grouping construct can only contain lowercase letters, periods, and hyphens.

 ### Character Classes

+Character Classes help pick out the different kinds of characters the reader wants to check for, or match, in the regex and are indicated by a backslash "\".
+Including the above example, here are some of the most common character classes:
+- \d = any digit
+- \D = any non-digit
+- \w = any word character
+- \W = any non-word character
+- \s = any whitespace character
+- \S = any non-whitespace character

+As the reader can see, the capital letter version of the character class will match the opposite of the lowercase version.
+For example, \d will match any digit, while \D will match any non-digit.

 ### The OR Operator